sklprogs/mclient/docs/README-EN.md

 ### Running Build on Linux

 1. Download [mclient-linux-x86_64-glibc2.36.AppImage](https://github.com/sklprogs/mclient/releases/download/latest/mclient-linux-x86_64-glibc2.36.AppImage).
+1. The glibc version must be 2.36 or later.
+To determine the current version, run `ldd --version`.
+If the version is too old, update your system.
 1. Install FUSE (if not installed).
 1. Allow file execution (for example, by running `chmod +x mclient-linux-x86_64-glibc2.36.AppImage`).
 1. Run the file as a common application.